Team Ireland in Tokyo: Cork rows to gold as McIlroy’s Olympic debut under way

 Sailing

-Team Ireland sailors Robert Dickson and Sean Waddilove have completed their day’s action at the Tokyo Games today, finishing strong in 2nd place and 6th place in Races 5 and 6 of the 49er class respectively, to see them lying in 7th position overall.
+Team Ireland sailors Robert Dickson and Sean Waddilove have completed their day’s action at the Tokyo Games, finishing strong in 2nd place and 6th place in Races 5 and 6 of the 49er class respectively, to see them lying in 7th position overall.

 “We’re feeling pretty good,” said Waddilove afterwards.
 “We had a pretty average day yesterday, but we learned from our mistakes and we were really nicely set up today so that made our life a lot easier.
 At the halfway point, we’re still ready to go.
 One race at a time – and still keep picking off the places.”